MaineDSA/PDN/README.md

 # PDN
+Sends a community safety alert to subscribers.

 ## Usage
 usage: emergency-alert.py [-m MESAGE]

-Send community safety alert to subscribers.

 optional arguments:

   -m, --message MESSAGE

-If message is not supplied, test message will be sent to AN_TEST_PERSON.
+If MESSAGE is not supplied, test message will be sent to AN_TEST_PERSON.
 All messages will be appended with opt-out notification, for compliance.

 ## Environment Variables